nonestbonum/Cooking_blog/README.md

  - Ability to comment on other people's recipes.
 Ability to evaluate someone else's recipe

-4. The presence of an "admin panel" for managing the sitea and work with users and accounts:
+4. The presence of an "admin panel" for managing the sitea and work with accounts:

  - addition